 The last variable is not a big factor, but if you work in a big hospital, being a part of a union affects your salary too.
 Nurse Practitioners and Nurses in a facility with a union or collective bargaining unit earn an average of $9,200 more than nurses in a nonunion workplace.

-So, How Much Do I Make as an NP?
+So, How Much do I make as Nurse Practitioner?

 My job offer in Northern California when I started as a new grad NP was $110,000/year plus benefits.
 I started at a primary care clinic.
 Then I moved to Central California where my family lives and I was offered a job at an urgent care for $130,000/year.
 I had to negotiate this salary.
 Now, I work as a specialty nurse in a big teaching hospital and was offered $145,000/year.
 I work M-T, 10 hour shifts and sometimes on-call for pulmonary consults in the hospital.